noyo-technologies/backend-coding-challenge/README.md

 # Noyo Coding Challenge!
 (Introduction)

-Within this repository is a python application that implements v1.0 of a fictitious product specification.
-The story goes that Noyo is partnering with innovative insurance companies offering a new type of coverage called "traveling salesperson insurance.".
-This offering gives a company's employees unique benefits when they are on the road, and it considers various aspects of their travel and has some very complex plan eligibility rules.
+Within this repository is a python application that implements a fictitious product specification.
+Noyo is partnering with innovative insurance companies offering a new type of coverage called "traveling salesperson insurance.".
+This offering gives a company's employees unique benefits when they are on the road, it considers various aspects of their travel and has some very complex plan eligibility rules.
 When a salesman is working out of a home office, there could be gaps in their coverage timeline.

 This code was deployed to production as is but is incomplete.
 The original engineer was on a tight timeline and did his best; there may be bugs in the code in addition to insufficient or incorrect tests.

 **Note**
 There are **no intentionally** included bugs that you have to seek out or find for this challenge.
-However, the incomplete tests are intentional, and we encourage you to add more.
+However, the incomplete tests are intentional.
 If you see something that you think is a bug, let's talk about it during your onsite!

 **Part 1 (Take home - Completed before the interview) ~ 2 Hours**
-Development has halted and product is incomplete!
+Development has halted and the product is incomplete!
 1. Complete development as outlined in the challenge.

-**Part 2 (Onsite - Pair programming session) ~ 90 Minutes**
+**Part 2 (Onsite - Pair programming session) ~ 75 Minutes**
 An engineer has joined your team, show them the ropes!
 1. Discuss the take-home portion in Part 1
 2. Live code implementation of additional features.